Why You Need to Plan Your Business Growth

 Be clear about what you stand for

-Hone in on what you offer and add your lens.
-Be specific about who you are and what you stand for.
+Focus on what it is that you can contribute, and add your perspective to it.
+It is important to be clear about who you are and what you believe in.

 Identify who you want to work with